-Photo: Aline Dassel Image by Aline Dassel from Pixabay
+Photo: Simon Matzinger Image by Simon Matzinger from Pixabay

 ArcticStat was developped by the Canada Research Chair on Comparative Aboriginal Condition (2002-2023) in collaboration with the Louis-Edmond-Hamelin Chair in Northern Social Sciences affiliated with the University of the Arctic on the request of the Kativik Regional Government.